Edonmorinaa/wirecrest-monorepo/apps/scraper/RAILWAY_DEPLOYMENT_FIXED.md

 ```

 ## Troubleshooting

+### Build fails with TypeScript errors in @wirecrest/auth package
+**Solution:** The auth package's `tsconfig.json` has been updated to use `strict: false` and `noImplicitAny: false` to allow builds without Next.js dependencies present.
+This is already fixed in the codebase.

 ### Build fails with "Prisma client not generated"
 **Solution:** Ensure `DATABASE_URL` is set in Railway environment variables.
 Railway will pass it as a build argument.